shadshar/pmgmt-service/README.md

 > [!WARNING]
 > This tool and its companion, pmgmt-agent, have been (almost) entirely vibe coded.
 Barely anything in either of these repos has been reviewed by a professional software developer.
 Do not rely on this for anything even remotely resembling production use.
 > This is a hobby project.
-Vibe coding this does not constitute an endorsement of Ai tools.
+Vibe coding this does not constitute an endorsement of AI tools.

 A web-based service for collecting and displaying package update information from multiple hosts.